Red Desert Doodles

 5. The breeder most likely will require a new puppy owner to sign a contract.

 A responsible breeder may require a new puppy owner to sign a contract indicating that if you fail to meet specified conditions of care or you become unable to care for or keep the puppy, the breeder will reclaim it.
-The contract usually includes some type of health guarantee for the puppy indicating that the puppy is free from genetic defect up to the age of 1 year old.
+The contract usually includes some type of health guarantee for the puppy indicating that the puppy is free from genetic defect up to the age of 1 to 2 years old.
 Typically if a health issue should arise, the breeder will offer to replace the puppy with one from a new breeding.

 6. The breeder should be registered with a reputable dog registry organization.